openforcefield/qca-dataset-submission/submissions/2020-10-27-OpenFF-Protein-Fragments-Unconstrained/README.md

  - Number of optimizations: 6709
  - Submitter: David Dotson

-Note, each folder contains molecules saved via mol2 in each confirmation; however, the bond order is incorrect.
+Note, each folder contains molecules saved via mol2 in each conformation; however, the bond order is incorrect.
 We let openeye interpret it by re-saving to PDB first before creating the dataset.

 ### QCSubmit generation pipeline